faceit/frontend-coding-challenge/CHALLENGE.md

 - Redux _must_ be used for data fetching.
 - Alternatively to `styled-components`, you may use [CSS/CSS Modules/Sass provided by CRA](https://create-react-app.dev/docs/adding-a-stylesheet).
 - Any _open-source_ library is allowed to be used.
+- It should take around 2 hours to complete, max 3.

 ## Tasks